chika-games/RPG-Maker-Specifications/Files/config.md

 ## Introduction
 The `RPG_RT.ini` configuation file provides basic start-up information for RPG Maker 2003 games.
 This file follows a simple [INI](https://en.wikipedia.org/wiki/INI_file) format.

 This file is found within the same directory as the RPG Maker 2003 runtime (`RPG_RT.exe`).
-This file is not required, and, if not present, the runtime will use the default values listed below.
+This file is not required, and, if not present, the runtime will use default values for any necessary fields.

 ## Data Types
 This section describes the various data types that will be used throughout this specification.